 It is when you are uncomfortable that you grow the most.
 Think of like going to the gym – “no pain, no gain” is literal, as the only way for muscles to grow is to allow it to tear and give it time to grow stronger.
-The truth is, it really doesn’t hurt to try because greater risks mean potential greater rewards.
+The truth is, it doesn’t hurt to try because greater risks mean potentially greater rewards.

 Hopefully, these 6 habits help you in cultivating your career.
 Do them often enough, and they will eventually be ingrained in your everyday life.